This Was the Coldest Day in Canadian History

 My father and Gord Toole immediately noticed that the tiny sliding scale inside the glass thermometer column had fallen into the bulb at the end, well below the lowest reading on the thermometer (-80°F).
-After marking the thermometer sheath using a fine, sharp file (ink does not flow at that temperature), it was sent to a Toronto laboratory where it was re-calibrated at -81.4°F. Three months later, the weather service accepted this as the correct temperature, the lowest official temperature ever recorded in North America.
+After marking the thermometer sheath using a fine, sharp file (ink does not flow at that temperature), it was sent to a Toronto laboratory where it was re-calibrated at -81.4°F. Three months later, the weather service accepted this as the correct temperature; not only the coldest temperature in Canada, but the lowest official temperature ever recorded in North America.
 According to my father, the men were excited by the news, saying, “We had to put a little lock on the door to the instrument screen because everyone was rushing out and looking at the thermometers.
 Even the slightest bit of body heat would cause the alcohol to jump.”
 Now, all official alcohol thermometers in Canada have markings to -94°F, a thermometer redesign due to the coldest day in Canadian history.

-Beat the chill with these 10 cool facts about the coldest places in Canada.
+Beat the chill with 10 more mind-blowing facts about Canada.

 Just how cold is -81.4°F?
 In order to give you a clear idea of the answer to this question, I have chosen to include several anecdotal, once-in-a- lifetime observations, as recorded by my father and Gord Toole in several interviews given over the years since this historic event.
 Will Snag remain North America’s “cold pole?”
 Only time will tell.